Discover The Best Places To Travel With A Nut Allergy

 We flew British Air when going to London.
 They allowed us to pre-board and wipe down our seats, BUT they were specifically not very good when it came to allergy-friendly menu items.
 Of course, we always bring our own, safe food to eat while flying, so this didn’t affect us too much.

-We took a day-trip tour outside of London, and we ate at an English Pub in the countryside.
-We researched the pub beforehand and it had a great allergy menu.
-When we got there they were also excellent with food allergies.
+We even took a day-trip tour outside of London, and we ate at an English Pub in the countryside.
+We researched the pub beforehand, and it had a great allergy menu.
+When we got there, they were excellent with food allergies.
 This experience gives me hope that the rest of England is as allergy-friendly as London is (even though I don’t know for sure).

 4. Italy